etp19/tournament-Database/README.md

 ## Project: Tournament Database

-In this project I build a database backed software to run a particular kind of game or sporting tournament.
+In this project I built a database backed software to run a particular kind of game or sporting tournament.
 This  of game follow the Swiss-System tournament type in which player are not eliminated when they lose a match, but are paired in each round with opponents having approximately the same win-loss record.

 ### Instructions to run the app.